HeikoKramer/linux/linux_notes.md

 Colors swapped back to the default after that, but it looks like my changes were saved. <br>
 I've activated **vim** keybindings and to **auto-accept cookies**. <br>
 **vim** keybindings have the disadvantage that you start entering jjjjjj and stuff as soon as you hit some entry field. <br>
+`lynx https://github.com/HeikoKramer/linux/blob/main/linux_notes.md` brings you to this file on github.com. <br>
+I'm used to edit this file in vim, so browsing it in lynx with that link to link navigation and other colors fiels weird. <br>
+But it is generally good readable.
+The search works kind of like in **vim**. <br>

 ## ansible
 ### getting started with ansible – prerequisite ssh